Cost of VoIP phone system – A Buyer’s Guide

 Cost of a VoIP phone system — let’s talk dollars and cents

-For any business owner, one among the first questions that comes to their mind while buying business software is this — ‘How much does it cost?’
+For any business owner, one of the first questions that comes to their mind while buying business software is this — ‘How much does it cost?’
 The same goes for buying a VoIP phone system as well.

-Like I said before, the typical cost of a VoIP phone system is dependent on the agent license, phone numbers and call rates charged by the vendor.
+Like I said before, the typical cost of a VoIP phone system is dependent on the agent license, phone numbers, and call rates charged by the vendor.